MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 <!-- Title: Improved filtering for grouped messages in the Console -->
 <!-- Subtitle: Filters in the Console is now more intuitive, displaying grouped messages only when the filter matches the group label. -->

+You can use `console.group()` to label a group of messages and provide some organization for Console messages.
 In earlier versions of Microsoft Edge, there were several problems when trying to filter grouped messages in the Console.
-You can use `console.group()` to label a group of messages and provide some organization for Console messages.
-However, when filtering to a group label, the Console wouldn't display individual messages inside the group.
+When filtering to a group label, the Console wouldn't display individual messages inside the group.
 Also, filtering wouldn't hide group labels, even if the label didn't match the filter.

 In Microsoft Edge version 95, these problems have been fixed.
 Filtering to a label now displays the group label and the individual messages inside of the group.
 When the filter doesn't match the group label, the entire group is hidden.